Index

 After his death, General Guan Yu became the embodiment of loyalty, righteous, bravery and benevolence(忠义勇仁) .
 Guan Yu’s brotherhood pact with Liu Bei and Zhang Fei provides strong imagery and symbolism for friends to look after each other in times of hardship.
 This idea offered motivation and role model for Chinese migrants when they arrive in their host society.

 His popularity and the respect he commanded are reflected by the list of posthumous honors bestowed on him by subsequent emperors.
-During the Ming dynasty, Wu Cheng En wrote the novel San Guo Yan Xi (三国演义) using the Three Kingdoms period as a backdrop and immortalized Guan Yu and his sworn brothers.
+During the Ming dynasty, Wu Cheng En wrote the novel San Guo Yan Xi (三国演义), Romance of the three Kingdoms, using the Three Kingdoms period as a backdrop and immortalized Guan Yu and his sworn brothers.

-The Taoist worshipped Guan Yu as the god of literature、god of war and god of business and is referred to as Guan Gong (关公), Guan Di (关帝) and as a sign of respect.
+The Taoist worshipped Guan Yu as the god of literature、god of war and Martial God of Wealth and is referred to as Guan Gong (关公), Guan Di (关帝) and as a sign of respect.
 There are also spirit mediums or Tangkis who can manifest the spirit of Guan Yu.

 In southern China and overseas Chinese community in Taiwan and South East Asia, Guan Gong is also manifested via spirit mediums.